genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/05_training-content-day5.md

 * You can have user A, user B and user C all having the RIGHT_CODE to view a specific grid, but each one sees different trades in that grid.
 This enables you to separate different trading desks, for example.
 * Each user might only have access to trades for specific customers.

-By including these permissions in an event handler, user A can only enter a trade on behalf of a specific set of clients and user B can only enter trades on behalf of a different set of clients.
+By including these permissions in an Event Handler, user A can only enter a trade on behalf of a specific set of clients, and user B can only enter trades on behalf of a different set of clients.

 Similarly, you can have different users seeing different columns in the same grid.
 This could be used for a support function, for example.
 You can prevent the support team from seeing specific columns of sensitive data, such as who the client for a trade is.
 This can be specified by using GPAL.